 Everyone Active is a leading leisure management company.
 They specialise in the development and management of over 190 leisure and cultural facilities across the UK in partnership with 60 local authorities.
 They are as passionate about their people as they are about encouraging everyone to take part in activity.
 They are a great supporter of Uncle Paul’s Chilli Charity and are committed to helping young people and adults in transforming their lives.

 MV FreedomFriends of M.V.
 Freedom provide access to the sea for people living with disability.
 They have generously offered to support Uncle Paul’s Chilli Charity by giving our young people and adults the exciting opportunity to experience the joys of the sea.

-ConciergeUK is a highly successful event management company and facilitator of unique VIP experiences that is committed to helping those in need by supporting charities at its events and is a great supporter of Uncle Paul’s Chilli Charity.
+Stephen & Co is a highly successful Estate agency, whether you are buying, selling or just thinking about moving, you can request a free, no-obligation market appraisal.
+They are committed to helping those in need by supporting charities and is a great supporter of Uncle Paul’s Chilli Charity.